CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Pulverizer.md

 #### Add Recipe

-The following script will add a recipe that will output a Bone 100% of the time by pulverizing a Bone Block, creating 2 EXP and consuming 500 RF.
+The following script will add a recipe that will output a Bone 100% of the time by Pulverizing a Bone Block, creating 2 EXP and consuming 500 RF.

 ```zenscript
 // <recipetype:thermal:pulverizer>.addRecipe(String name, MCWeightedItemStack[] outputs, IIngredient ingredient, float experience, int energy);